 SIA Engineering Company Limited (SGX: S59) has been a beaten-down blue chip lately.
 Since the start of November, the aero-engineering outfit has seen its shares decline by 13.0% from S$4.76 to S$4.14 currently.
-This is in stark contrast to the rest of SIA Engineering?s blue chip brethren as the Straits Times Index (SGX: ^STI) is actually up by 2.47% in the same period.
+This is in stark contrast to the rest of SIA Engineering’s blue chip brethren as the Straits Times Index (SGX: ^STI) is actually up by 2.47% in the same period.
+With the company’s large price decline, is it a good time for investors to go bargain hunting?
+A bargain that isn’t To answer that question, we can turn to the firm’s current valuation: Source: S&P…

 SIA Engineering Company Limited (SGX: S59) has been a beaten-down blue chip lately.
 Since the start of November, the aero-engineering outfit has seen its shares decline by 13.0% from S$4.76 to S$4.14 currently.
 This is in stark contrast to the rest of SIA Engineering’s blue chip brethren as the Straits Times Index (SGX: ^STI) is actually up by 2.47% in the same period.